andradejacob36/-configure-ad/README.md

 <img src="https://i.imgur.com/PNMOtSk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

+<h2>Step 2: Set up an Azure Virtual Machine and ensure it meets the system requirements for Proton VPN</h2>

 2. Go to the Azure Portal website (https://portal.azure.com/) and sign-in with your Azure account credentials.
 - Note: If you do not have an Azure account, you will need to sign-up for one before you can log-in.